 What is a “Virtual Marathon”?

-For this virtual marathon, I’m asking runners across the globe to join me on May 31st and run a distance of their choice.
+For this virtual marathon, I’m asking runners across the globe to join me on May 24th and run a distance of their choice.
 I know there are lots of limitations on where we can run now—closed parks, limited time allowed outside, or no access to gyms or treadmills—but that’s why this race can be completed however you see it.
-Any time on 5.31.2020, run whatever distance is comfortable for you, wherever you can!
-My goal is to have 30 countries represented in this race, so share with your runner friends worldwide!
+Any time on May 24th, 2020, run however far is comfortable for you, wherever you can!
+My goal is to have 100 countries represented in this race, so I would be honored for you to share with your runner friends worldwide!